keystonejs/keystone/examples/custom-session-az-swa/README.md

     delete: isBlogContributor,
 },
 ```

+## Important Notes

+- Ensure all API routes are prefixed with `/api` in your frontend requests.
+- Because backend is "hiden" under a reverse proxy under /api sub path,  the Admin dashboard is moved to /api/admin,

 - The local development environment may not fully replicate the Azure Static Web Apps authentication.
 Always test in a staging environment before deploying to production.